NiklasPrahl/civitai-archive/README.md

 # Civitai Data Manager

-A lightweight tool for local management, backup, and organization of SafeTensors model metadata from Civitai.
+A lightweight web ui for local management, backup, and organization of SafeTensors model metadata from Civitai.

+NOTE: This is currently just a prototype!

 ## Features